alexk99/the_router/bras/subsriber_management_eng.md

 CoA mechanism may be used for
  * changing rate-limiting feature parameters of a subscriber traffic
- * disoconnect subsriber sessions
+ * disconnect subscriber sessions
- * unauthorise subscriber to redirection its traffic by PBR mechanism
+ * unauthorize subscriber to redirection its traffic by PBR mechanism

-To accomplish above tasks the following radius attributes can be used:
+To accomplish the above tasks the following radius attributes can be used:

  * THE_ROUTER_VSA_PBR
  * THE_ROUTER_VSA_INGRESS_CIR
  * THE_ROUTER_VSA_EGRESS_CIR
+ * WISPr-Bandwidth-Max-Down
+ * WISPr-Bandwidth-Max-Up

-## Alter subsriber shaping values
+## Alter subscriber shaping values

 ### Changing rate-limiting feature parameters of a subscriber traffic

-Example of chaning rate-limiting parameters for dynamic VIF subsribers connected to port 0 via QinQ vlan (svid 10, cvid 20) Rate-limit values are defined in the VSAs therouter_ingress_cir and therouter_engress_cir.
+Example of changing rate-limiting parameters for dynamic VIF subscribers connected to port 0 via QinQ vlan (svid 10, cvid 20) Rate-limit values are defined in the VSAs therouter_ingress_cir and therouter_engress_cir.
-The following command defines ingress rate-limit as 101 Mbit/s and and egress rate-limit as 102 Mbit/s.
+The following command defines ingress rate-limit as 101 Mbit/s and egress rate-limit as 102 Mbit/s.

-	echo User-Name=0:10:20,User-Password=mypass,Vendor-Specific = "TheRouter,therouter_ingress_cir=101", Vendor-Specific = "TheRouter,therouter_engress_cir=102" | radclient 192.168.3.1:3799 coa secret
+	echo User-Name=0:10:20,Vendor-Specific = "TheRouter,therouter_ingress_cir=101000", Vendor-Specific = "TheRouter,therouter_engress_cir=102000" | radclient 192.168.3.1:3799 coa secret

 	!! both THE_ROUTER_VSA_INGRESS_CIR and THE_ROUTER_VSA_EGRESS_CIR must be defined